SaraVieira/make-frontend-shit-again/README.md

 https://makefrontendshitagain.party

-> It's complicated on porpuse btw, I wanted to do it in ReasonML and Graphql but didn't have time as this was done in an afternoon hackathon
+> It's complicated on purpose btw, I wanted to do it in ReasonML and Graphql but I didn't have time as this was done in an afternoon hackathon

 ## Build Setup